lionelfranco/character-manager/README.md

 # character-manager

-If you click (this link)[https://lionelfranco.github.io/character-manager/], you'll be redirected to our Hero List.
+If you click [this link](https://lionelfranco.github.io/character-manager/), you'll be redirected to our Hero List.

 Feel free to add a hero, edit or delete an existing hero of the list.